Ted Grossman

-Ted Grossman (born June 17, 1942-died August 16, 2025) was a former American radio personality.
+Ted Grossman (June 17, 1942 – August 16, 2025) was a former American radio personality.
 For nearly 48 years, from 1977 to 2024, he hosted the weekly big band, blues, and jazz music program Night Train on WLRN-FM in Miami, Florida, the longest-running radio program in South Florida history.

 Early life

 Theodore Grossman was born in the Brooklyn borough of New York City in 1942.
 His family moved to Miami Beach, Florida, in 1949.
 He graduated from North Miami High School in North Miami, Florida, in 1960 and was a speech major at Dade Junior College (now Miami-Dade College).
 Grossman left college at 22 to join the U.S. Air Force during the Vietnam War.

 One of his earliest jobs for which he was paid for his speaking skills was in 1967 when he announced the dolphin shows at the Miami Seaquarium for $90 a week.
 Later, he worked as a parts manager for an appliance store.
 Eventually, he became a postal employee, driving over 100 mile a day carrying special delivery letters for the U.S. Postal Service.
 He worked for the USPS for 34 years, retiring in 2009.

 "The first live jazz I saw," Grossman told the Miami Herald in 1983,"was when my father and a friend of his took me to the Sir John Hotel in Miami, about 1962.
 [Count] Basie's doing an afternoon concert, three bucks.
 It was 'April in Paris' they played, and Sonny Payne, the drummer, got the solo.
 The band got up and walked off, had a drink, while Payne put on a wild show, throwing up his sticks and all.
 He did ten minutes, then the guys came back and finished it off with a bang.
 I don't care what kind of music you like, you see that, it knocks you out."